-Under the terms of the Agreement, the Company is required to pay the Tax Arrears and accruing mining land taxes in 10 installments, with the first instalment of \$200,000 having been made in October 2017.
+Under the terms of the Agreement, the Company is required to pay the Tax Arrears and accruing mining land taxes in 10 installments, with the first two instalments of \$200,000 having been made in October 2017 and December 2017, respectively.
 The final payment will be due in September 2019, and upon the Company having made that payment it will have paid Tax Arrears plus all current mining land taxes through to that date.
 Pursuant to the Agreement, Noble also executed surrender documents (the "Surrender Documents") for the Lands that will be held in escrow by the MNDM until all required payments have been made.
 If the Company defaults under the Agreement, the MNDM has the option of demanding full payment of all then outstanding taxes and interest, or terminating Noble's ownership of the Lands after the expiration of a specified notice period.

-Notes to Condensed Interim Consolidated Financial Statements Three Months Ended November 30, 2017 and 2016 (Expressed in Canadian Dollars) (Unaudited)
+Notes to Condensed Interim Consolidated Financial Statements Three and Six Months Ended February 28, 2018 and 2017 (Expressed in Canadian Dollars) (Unaudited)